QBobWatson/ila/linalg/README.md

 # Recommendations

 Read the documentation for the individual classes.
 The documentation contains links to the source files: click on them!
 There is essentially nothing in the source beyond what one would learn in a basic linear algebra class.

+# Source code

+The latest source can be found on [GitHub]{@link https://github.com/QBobWatson/ila/tree/duke/linalg}.